About UsFor UniversitiesFor EmployersJobs at VirohanNews & Blogs

 It is important to know which program fits your goals.
 You can choose a Diploma in Medical Lab Technology (DMLT).
 Or you can choose an UG Degree in Medical Lab Science (B.MLS).

 The duration of these programs sets them apart.
-A DMLT usually takes 2 years plus 6 months of internship to finish, while a B.MLS degree takes 4 years to complete (3 years of academics plus 1 year of internship).
+A DMLT is a 2-year NCAHP-notified diploma, while a B.MLS degree takes 4 years to complete (3 years of academics plus 1 year of internship).

 Comparison of Program Levels: